pirocorp/Reconnaissance-Fundamentals/02. Active Reconnaissance/README.md

 #### Enumerating HTTP/S

 Most often, ports **80** and **443** are opened.
 These are HTTP/S ports.
-Web applications can be hosted on them.
 Web applications are a whole new domain with various specific (for web) vulnerabilities.

 ## Tools

+### Discover

+[Discover](https://github.com/leebaird/discover) - Custom bash scripts automate penetration testing tasks, including recon, scanning, enumeration, and malicious payload creation using Metasploit.
+For use with Kali Linux.

+### Maltego

+[Maltego](https://www.maltego.com/) is an all-in-one platform for open-source intelligence (OSINT) and cyber investigations.

+### Nmap

+[Nmap](https://www.kali.org/tools/nmap/) is applicable for network exploration or security auditing.
+It supports ping scanning (determining which hosts are up), many port scanning techniques, version detection (determining service protocols and application versions listening behind ports), and TCP/IP fingerprinting (remote host OS or device identification).
+Nmap also offers flexible target and port specification, decoy/stealth scanning, sunRPC scanning, and more.
+Most Unix and Windows platforms are supported in GUI and command line modes.
+Several popular handheld devices, including the Sharp Zaurus and the iPAQ, are also supported.